aws-samples/amazon-dynamodb-labs/content/modernizr/05-app-refactoring/index.en.md

 The feature flag system gives you the power to migrate your database while keeping your application running smoothly for users, and the validation system ensures you catch any problems before they affect your production environment.

-By the end of this stage, you'll have a production-ready system that can safely migrate your database while providing you with all the monitoring, control, and safety features you need for a successful modernization project.
+By the end of this stage, you'll have a system that can safely migrate your database while providing you with all the monitoring, control, and safety features you need for a successful modernization project.